-There’s no better way to see history than on horseback, and I had just that opportunity on Sunday, thanks to a ride sponsored by the Virginia Piedmont Heritage Area.
-Despite the heat and the loudness of the 17-year-brood of cicadas, it was a great day for seeing the beautiful scenery in Clarke County, Va.
+The historic Long Branch Plantation in Boyce, Va., is a beautiful place to wander around on foot, but I had the opportunity to see it by horseback, thanks to a ride sponsored by the Virginia Piedmont Heritage Area.
+Despite the heat and the loudness of the 17-year-brood of cicadas, it was a great day for seeing the amazing scenery in Clarke County, Va.

-The trail ride started at picturesque Long Branch, located near the small town of Boyce, Va.
+The trail ride started at the picturesque Long Branch Plantation house, located near the small town of Boyce, Va.
 The 200-year-old house sits on 400 pristine acres and overlooks gently rolling hills that swell seamlessly into the Blue Ridge Mountains.

 The known history of the property dates back to 1788, when Robert Carter Burwell, a descendant of Robert “King” Carter, inherited the land sitting along a stream known as Long Branch.
 He turned the land into a wheat plantation, and began to construct a mansion around 1810.

 Unfortunately, Burwell didn’t have much time to enjoy his new home.
 He took a fatal fall in a camp near Norfolk, Va., while serving in the military during the War of 1812.